ysBach/SNU_AOclass/Assignments/HW-master_calibration_01.md

    * **NOTE**: This is because they're sky flats.

 7. Before making master flat, we need to subtract bias and dark from each flat frame.
-Do the bias and dark subtraction by using the following code.
+Because flats do not have identical exposure time, darks to be subtracted must be differ.
+Do the bias and dark subtraction for all the flats, and save them as ``<original_name>_bd.fits`` in ``CALDIR``.

    ```python
    flat_summary = summary[(summary["OBJECT"]=="Flat")